DEFINITION & CALCULATION of PRAYER TIMINGS

 cot(Asr-II Vertical Angle) = 2 + |tan(LAT - DECL)|

 The variation of refraction angle, which was depicted in Figure 5, also influences the Asr shadow lengths.
 Both the zenith and Asr shadows appear slightly shorter because of refraction.
 Since the refraction increases as the Sun approaches the horizon, the shortening effect is smallest for the zenith shadow and greatest for Asr-II shadow.
-To compensate for this shortening effect, the Asr vertical angles computed by the former equations (3) should be corrected as follows (detailed information about this correction is available in the relevant paper):
+To compensate for this shortening effect, the Asr vertical angles computed by the former equations (3) should be corrected as follows (detailed information about this correction is available in the relevant paper).
+This corrected Asr Vertical Angle should then be inserted into the ELEV variable of the time equation (2) to calculate the relevant Asr timing.

 Corrected Asr-II Vertical Angle = Asr-II Vertical Angle * 1.00191 - 0.0817º